OlafRadicke/ansible-dns-server-example/README.md

 # ansible-dns-server-example
-A exaple for a local dns configured with ansible
+A example for a local dns configured with ansible